mia-platform/crud-service/docs/10_Overview_and_Usage.md

 - create a new element in a collection (also with a bulk action);
 - update one or more elements of a collection;
 - delete one or more elements of a collection.
+- import elements from a file csv, json or ndjson into a collection

 The following guide will help you to get familiar with the APIs of the CRUD Service.